THESE ARE JUST SOME OF THINGS WE OFFER ... HOWEVER, SOME OF THESE ARE SUSPENDED AT PRESENT DUE TO COVID-19

 Attend regular library activities such as knitting, or join the in-house Burley Reading Group which meets once a month on a Friday at 2.30 pm.

-Attend Tuneful Tuesdays our storytime/rhymetime/crafts session on a Tuesday at 1.45 pm (Term Time Only).
+Attend Tuneful Tuesdays (Story Bees @ The Library) our storytime/rhymetime/crafts session for children under 5 on a Tuesday at 9.30 am (Term Time Only).
+This activity is currently on Zoom.
+Please contact the library for access codes.

-Visit the Burley Archives (Burley Local History Group) on Tuesdays and Fridays from 2.30 pm and view their special exhibitions.
+Visit the Burley Archives (Burley Local History Group) on Fridays from 2.30 pm and view their special exhibitions.

 We have FREE one off talks usually given on Cruise Ships on the subjects of family history, getting the most out of the internet and why apps are important.
 See Special Events.

 Meet the walking group on a Tuesday morning at 10 am who set off from the library.

-Attend one off activities held during Bookstart Week, Burley Local History Group's Open Day, Scavenger Hunts, World Book Day, Libraries' Week, Mental Health Awareness Week, Festival of Learning and Bookstart promotions.
+Attend one off activities held during Bookstart Week, Teddy Bears' Picnic, Scavenger Hunts, World Book Day, Libraries' Week, Family Learning Festival and Bookstart promotions.

 Things to Buy